According to AceView, this gene is expressed at low level

 specifically referring to this gene in PubMed.
 Functionally, the gene has been tested for association to diseases

-(Anorexia Nervosa; Autistic Disorder; Body Weight; Cushing Syndrome; Diabetes mellitus, type 2; Disease Models, Animal; Leanness, inherited; obesity; Obesity, late-onset), proposed to participate in pathways
+(OMIM: obesity; Other sources: Anorexia Nervosa; Autistic Disorder; Body Weight; Cushing Syndrome; Diabetes mellitus, type 2; Disease Models, Animal; Leanness, inherited; Obesity, late-onset), proposed to participate in pathways

 (Adipocytokine signaling pathway, Neuroactive ligand-receptor interaction) and processes

 (feeding behavior, neuropeptide signaling pathway, regulation of feeding behavior, adult feeding behavior, eating behavior, hormone-mediated signaling pathway, response to insulin stimulus).
 Proteins are expected to have molecular functions

 (neuropeptide hormone activity, receptor binding) and to localize

 in various compartments (extracellular space, Golgi lumen, extracellular region).
 Putative protein interactors

 The spliced mRNA putatively encodes a good protein

 ; the complete protein appears to be secreted